nehats05/DemoStockApp/README.md

 ### In the docker environment(mvn, java and docker should be installed):-
 	1. Clone the repo and run "mvn clean install"
-	2. Execute docker build -t <image-name> .
+	2. Execute docker build -t <imagename> .
 	3. Execute docker-compose up
 	4. Navigate to http://localhost:8081/swagger-ui/index.html to use our application